MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     If the results are not as you expect, you might need to fine-tune the conditions that you specified in your Azure Information Protection policy.
 If that's the case, repeat steps 1 through 3 until you are ready to change the configuration to apply the classification and optionally, protection.

+When you're ready to automatically label the files that the scanner discovers, continue to the next procedure.

 ## Configure the Azure Information Protection scanner to apply classification and protection to discovered files

 In its default setting, the scanner runs one time and in the reporting-only mode.
 To change these settings, you need to run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.